 Home Mortgage Disclosure Act (HMDA)

 The Home Mortgage Disclosure Act (HMDA) and Regulation C is a federal law enacted by Congress in 1975.
 It requires financial institutions to provide home mortgage disclosures to prevent discrimination and to ensure adequate home financing to qualified applicants.
-We will conduct a data integrity review of the Bank’s HMDA/Loan Application Register (LAR), focusing on transactions recorded during a specified timeframe.
-During this review, our professionals conduct a detailed review of HMDA-related transactions to determine if Bank personnel are recording covered transactions (omissions testing) and reporting accurate identifying information on its Loan Application Register (LAR).
-This review will be conducted prior to the LAR filing deadline.
+We can conduct a data integrity assessment of the bank’s HMDA/Loan Application Register (LAR), focusing on transactions recorded during a specified timeframe.
+Our professionals can assess whether bank personnel are recording covered transactions (omissions testing) in HMDA-related transactions and reporting accurate identifying information on its Loan Application Register (LAR).
+This assessment will be conducted prior to the LAR filing deadline.

 In order to maintain the Bank’s computer security, FORVIS does not believe a professional should adjust a Bank’s computer records.
 Therefore, our professionals do not make corrections to the Bank’s LAR; rather, we create a listing of necessary adjustments and provide this to a Bank employee for input.